 Farmers should be able to raise food without polluting the air and water, without degrading the health and fertility of the soil, without destroying biodiversity and without leaving our children a less healthy planet.
 This statement is self-evident and no farmer, no consumer would argue over its validity.
 In practice, however, it is a radical notion, for most of our agriculture today does, in fact, pollute the air and water, degrade the soil, destroy biodiversity and leave the planet a less hospitable place for future generations.
 I see it my duty as a farmer to fight this trend.

 In short, I’d rather have you rather than the USDA decide whether I am “organic” (or natural or sustainable) enough for you.
+I encourage you to ask me questions about my farming practices and philosophy.
 You are welcome to come to my farm anytime.
 You can do your own inspection and conduct your own certification process.

 So that is the short answer.
 To give a complete answer to what farming organically really means, I would have to write a book.

 Wait a minute.
 Come to think of it, I already have.
-My booklet “Organic Matters” gives a fuller answer to the question of what organic farming is.
-You can read selections from it here or order the complete essay by emailing my sister Terra.
+My booklet “Organic Matters” gives a fuller answer to the question of what I think organic farming is.
+You can read excerpts from it on this website or order the complete essay by emailing my sister Terra.
 And speaking of Terra, she has written her own book about organic farming on Henry’s Farm.
 It is called “The Seasons of Henry’s Farm” and can also be ordered by emailing her.

 Full of bugs?
 No. Will you ever find an insect on your produce?
 Yes.
 You might find a corn earworm on the tip of your sweet corn one week for instance, or a cabbage worm in your broccoli now and again.
 But it will be rare.
 My philosophy is live and let live.
 I know some people are so squeamish that if they see a bug on a vegetable, they’ll throw the whole thing out rather than eat it, but I think that is silly and wasteful.
 Look at it this way.
 Say you have an earworm on your corn.
 Earworms come in at the tip of the ear and they eat the silks and the kernels at the very end of the ear.
 Now all you have to do take a knife, flick out the worm and cut off the tip of the ear.
 Voila!
 You have a perfectly good ear of corn.